 PEAK is an online service for Coloradans to screen and apply for:

 Colorado's Health Insurance Marketplace

 Health Care Resources in La Plata County

 Human Services Department Programs

-Veterans Services Office: Provides assistance in accessing veterans benefits and programs.
-The Colorado Division of Veterans Affairs reported that La Plata County was home to 4,396 veterans in 2008.
-In 2008, this unit provided information and referral services to more than 1,500 veterans with regard to medical assistance, pension awards, home loans, and other benefits.
+Provides assistance in accessing veterans benefits and programs, including providing information and referral services to veterans with regard to medical assistance, pension awards, home loans, and other benefits.

 Completing the Child Welfare complaint form in English or Spanish

 Or mail to: